2014 Hiphop Literacies: A Working Conference

 Dr. Emery Petchauer

 BIOGRAPHY Emery Petchauer is an Assistant Professor of urban education in the Teacher Development and Educational Studies department at Oakland University.
 His research focuses on the cultural dimensions of teaching and learning in urban schools and universities as well as teacher development, licensure, and policy.
-He is the author of Hip-Hop Culture in College Students' Lives: Elements, Embodiment, and Higher Edutainment (Routledge, 2012) and the co-editor of Schooling Hip-Hop: New Directions in Hip-Hop Based Education (Teachers College Press, 2013).
-Professor Petchauer"s research has received attention in Diverse Issues in Higher Education, Inside Higher Ed, and the Philadelphia, Boston, and New York Metro papers.
+He is the author of Hip-Hop Culture in College Students’ Lives: Elements, Embodiment, and Higher Edutainment (Routledge, 2012) and the co-editor of Schooling Hip-Hop: Expanding Hip-Hop Based Education Across the Curriculum (Teachers College Press, 2013).
+Professor Petchauer’s research has received attention in Diverse Issues in Higher Education, Inside Higher Ed, and the Philadelphia, Boston, and New York Metro papers.
 A former high school English teacher, he has received teaching awards at both secondary and higher education levels.

 Dr. Joycelyn A. Wilson

-WORKSHOP DESCRIPTION This interactive workshop will explore the interconnections between hip-hop practices, artifacts, and learning in the lives of young adults.
-Participants can expect to engage in hands-on activities with hip-hop artifacts such as vinyl records in order to understand how these facilitate learning in the culture of hip-hop.
+WORKSHOP DESCRIPTION This interactive workshop will give an overview of the ways that hip-hop is used for educational purposes in and out of schools among youth and young adults.
+Delving deeper, it will explore the interconnections between hip-hop practices, artifacts, and learning.
+By practices, we refer to sampling, battling, movement, and others that take place in hip-hop spaces and cyphers.
+By artifacts, we refer to vinyl records, music, turntables, and others that people use while creating hip-hop.
+Participants can expect to engage in hands-on and ears-open activities with hip-hop artifacts to understand how these facilitate learning in the culture of hip-hop.
 Participants can expect to leave the workshop with general guidelines about how to use hip-hop practices and artifacts as a source of learning in other educational settings.

 1:45pm - 4:00pm